-Income-based jobseeker’s allowance is paid if you are not working and have no, or a very limited, income.
-It is affected by any income, money or savings you have.
+Income-based Jobseeker’s Allowance is paid if you are not working and have no, or a very limited, income.
+It is affected by any income, money or savings over £6,000.

 Jobseeker’s allowance rates:

 Single parents aged 18 and over: £84.80

 To receive Jobseeker’s Allowance, you must agree to undertake certain tasks which will be included in your ‘claimant commitment’.